Quad4-Software/Ren-TUI/README.md

 Announce peers are hot-capped (256 in RAM).
 Overflow goes to `~/.config/ren-tui/peers.msgpack`.
 Network list rebuilds only on identity/name changes (not hops).
 TUI redraws only when dirty.
 Page stays isolated from the announce stream.

 On panic or a fatal signal, ren-tui prints a short crash banner (version, `TERM` / `COLORTERM`, hints).
-Build with `-debug` for stack frames.

 ## Docker